-Let’s go back in time and see, what the Crash is and how the it became the status it has today;
+Let’s go back in time and see, what the Crash is and how it became the status it has today;

 The origin of Cartier’s most extreme watch dates back to 1967.
 There are a few, unconfirmed stories about the way the watch came to life, that all took place in London.
 The most plausible story is about a Cartier London manager, who got involved in a car accident and the ensuing fire.
 His watch, probably a Baignoire, melted from the heat exposure.
 The melted timepiece inspired Jean-Jacques Cartier, at that time head of Cartier London, to create a watch that got the name ‘Crash Watch’.
 It is often believed that the design of the ‘Crash watch’ was inspired by a painting of Salvador Dalí’s, but there is absolutely no evidence of that at all.
 The ‘London Crash’ is the only Cartier watch that was actually born by accident!
-Cartier London launched the timepiece as a men’s watch, in yellow-gold and platinum cases that measured 43mm x 23mm, and produced the watch in very limited numbers.
+Cartier London launched the timepiece as a men’s watch, in yellow gold and platinum cases that measured 43mm x 23mm, and produced the watch in very limited numbers.
 While men’s watches were much smaller in the ’60s than they are nowadays, it was a normal size to wear.
-When the manufacturing of watches became centralised Cartier Paris took over the production of the Crash watch and continued the production of the Crash watch.
-But La Maison launched their version in 1991, in a limited edition of 200 pieces in a slightly smaller case measuring 38mm, making the model much less attractive that the London version.
-Later on in 1997, another limited edition of just 13 pieces in yellow gold was crafted for the reopening of the Rue de la Paix store, but again in the smaller dimensions.
+When the manufacturing of watches became centralized Cartier Paris took over the production of the Crash watch and continued the production of the Crash watch.
+But La Maison launched their version in 1991, in a limited edition of 200 pieces in a slightly smaller case measuring 38mm, making the model much less attractive than the London version.
+Later on, in 1997, another limited edition of just 13 pieces in yellow gold was crafted for the reopening of the Rue de la Paix store, but again in the smaller dimensions.

 While several limited editions were produced, it is still the ‘Cartier London Crash watch’ that sets auctions on fire, when, once in several years, a piece with the magic word “London” on the dial is being auctioned off.